ronanchilvers/solo-d6/Almanac/Places/Hardbuckler.md

 The major industry was secure, private storage for any type of goods.
 The storage facilities were made secure through the work of a wizard named Aldiber Inchtawurn, who created powerful wards protecting the walls and storage facilities of Hardbuckler.

-Additionally the gnomes exported elaborate locks, sturdy wooden crates, and a distinctive green seam-sealing wax sold in cloth rolls.
+Additionally the gnomes exported elaborate locks and sturdy wooden crates.
+In the 14th century DR, Hardbuckler gnomes produced a unique type of green seam-sealing wax.
+It was exported and sold in rolls of cloth.
+This type sold for 1 sp per tube.
+Later, an improved model was created, which functioned as long as oil was worked into it once per year.
+The green wax tube would turn purple if one tried to enchant it.

 ## History
 It was named for a dwarf adventurer who won a battle on the site of the town.